 One man did.
 His name was Jack Gasnick.
 The bulb hung over the back door of his business, Gasnick Supply, a hardware store on Second Avenue between 52nd and 53rd Streets.
 Jack loved his bulb, and hated the one in Livermore.
 In 1981 he wrote to Dear Abby and claimed that the Livermore bulb had burned out.
 (It hadn't.)
 In 1983 he wrote to Guinness and claimed that the Livermore bulb was a fraud.
 From what he could see of the bulb -- and he spoke as a trained mechanical engineer -- the socket seemed all wrong, and there was no carbon deposit on the inside of the glass.
 (Gasnick noted that his own ancient bulb was filthy.)
 Since the Livermore bulb's authenticity was suspect, Gasnick declared that his bulb -- whose age he said that he could verify -- was the world's oldest.
 Jack evidently did not know about The Eternal Light in Forth Worth.

 What happened to the Gasnick lamp, no one knows.
 Gasnick, perhaps frustrated that his bulb was not winning the recognition that he felt that it deserved, sold the business, retired, and disappeared.
-(He would be in his mid-80s now.)
 The store, and the entire half-block on which it stood, was blown away in 2003 to make room for a 31-story tower of million-dollar condominiums.
 Did Gasnick take his bulb with him -- or was it still burning when the power was cut off and the wrecking ball arrived?
 It was a tough old bulb; who knows?
 Perhaps it lies buried under tons of rubble, patiently waiting for some future civilization to dig it up and screw it into a working socket.

 Just across the Hudson River from Gasnick's is another Eternal Light.
 This one was even more famous in its time than the one in Fort Worth.
 It is enshrined in the rotunda of The Thomas Edison Memorial Tower, a 131-foot-tall Art Deco spire in Metuchen, New Jersey, which is topped by another famous lamp, "The World's Largest Light Bulb" (a bulb-shaped, illuminated Pyrex dome).